What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 Processing methodology reveals a brand's priorities.
 Mass-market production optimizes for consistency, shelf life, and cost efficiency—understandable business goals but not health priorities.
 Craft production optimizes for flavor, which paradoxically often creates healthier products.

 When you trust fresh ingredients to carry flavor, you need less salt.
 When you use real bourbon instead of bourbon flavoring, you get genuine complexity without synthetic compounds.
 When you smoke sea salt traditionally instead of using liquid smoke, you avoid PAH concerns entirely.
 Traditional methods matter for both flavor and health outcomes.
+The distinction between craft hot sauce and mass-market production fundamentally changes what ends up in the bottle.

 Brand Comparisons: The Data